Automation platform FAQ

 For more information, refer to team collaboration.

-How do I build a slash command on the next generation platform?
+How do I build a slash command on the automation platform?

 Workflows can be started manually by users via link triggers.
 There are multiple ways to invoke a link trigger, and one of them is with a / keystroke via the Shortcut menu.